willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The world flipped upside down momentarily and returned to normal

 This is typically caused by errors in obtaining sensor data from the headset to inform the tracking algorithms.
-If this happens frequently, try the following:
+If this happens frequently:
 1. Plug the headset into a different USB 3.0 port.
 2. Plug the headset directly into the PC rather than a USB 3.0 hub.

-If this problem persists, contact customer support.
+3. If the problem persists, contact customer support.

 ### The world is tilted but I can navigate and walk around fine in Windows Mixed Reality